-Tenancies will usually be assured or short assured – this is the case when you're renting on your own too.
+Tenancies which began before 1 December 2017 will usually be assured or short assured – this is the case when you're renting on your own too.
 The main difference between these is that it's easier for the landlord to get the property back if it's a short assured tenancy.

 If all the tenants signed a single tenancy agreement with the landlord when you moved in, you will have a joint tenancy and will share rights and responsibilities.